About the Postdoc Track

 How the Postdoc Track Works

-The Compass Postdoc Track is a remote, collaborative 6-week program focused on practical learning, application, and peer mentoring and coaching.
-During the program, you will meet regularly with your Peer Mentoring Team (PMT) and participate in live team coaching workshops facilitated by Compass leadership.
-Postdoc Scholars develop a Career Plan, which serves as a tool to assist with setting professional goals, monitoring growth and advancement, and supporting personal accountability.
+The Compass Postdoc Track is a remote, collaborative 7-week program focused on practical learning, application, peer mentoring, and coaching.
+During the program, you will meet regularly with your Peer Mentoring Team (PMT) and participate in live group coaching workshops facilitated by Compass leadership.
+Postdoc Scholars must submit a Career Development Plan (CDP) at the end, which serves as a tool to assist with setting professional goals, monitoring growth and advancement, and supporting personal accountability.

-Scholars should dedicate 2-3 hours weekly to PMT meetings, working on their Career Plan, and completing learning activities.
-This commitment is a valuable investment in your future.
+Scholars should dedicate 3-4 hours weekly to PMT meetings, working on their Career Development Plan, and completing learning activities.
+This commitment is a valuable investment in your professional development and career.

 What Postdocs Learn

 Postdocs learn and practice skills for self-leadership, communication, mentoring, and preparing for a career in research.
-The training is delivered as six units, each one week in duration.
+These practices are presented as six units, each one week in duration.

 Unit 1: Leading Self focuses on creating the career and life Scholars want through building their self-knowledge, understanding their values, managing stress, and knowing when to seek guidance and self-advocate.